kyaulabs/win11tweak/README.md

 ## Attribution

-Without all of the following this guide would not have been possible.
+Without all of the following this guide/script would not have been possible.

 * [Windows 10 Privacy Guide - 1903 Update](https://github.com/adolfintel/Windows10-Privacy)
 * [tweaks & fixes for windows 10 - mostly powershell](https://github.com/equk/windows)